 4) A custom software possess inadequate security if an SQL query retrieves actual passwords of its users

-So, it has two major aspects; first is protection of data and second one is access to that data.
-Moreover, whether the application is desktop or web based, security revolves around the two aforementioned aspects.
+So, it has two major aspects; first is the protection of data and the second one is access to that data.
+Moreover, whether the application is desktop or web-based, security revolves around the two aforementioned aspects.

-Desktop and Web Security Testing:
+Desktop and Web Security Testing

 I hope this foreword is enough and now let me come to the point.
 Kindly accept my apology if you so far thought that you are reading about the subject of this article.
-Though I have briefly explained software Security and its major concerns, but my topic is ‘Security Testing’.
+Though I have briefly explained software Security and its major concerns, my topic is ‘Security Testing’.

 I will now explain how the features of security are implemented in software application and how should these be tested.
 My focus will be on Whats and Hows of security testing, not of security.